Differences Between Pillow Tanks and Liners

-Should I use a Pillow Tank or Liner?
+FAQ: Should I Use a Pillow Tank or Liner for a Cistern?

-Choosing between these options is often a matter of preference and storage requirements.
+Choosing between a pillow tank or cistern liner is often a matter of preference and storage requirements.
 If you are dealing with a tank that has several different leaking areas, you might consider using a tank to act as a kind of replacement for your existing unit.
-These tanks will be able to store your rainwater without having to remove old cisterns.
+These cistern water tanks will be able to store your rainwater without having to remove old cisterns.

 If you are using this tank with a liner option, liners can be placed around existing tank fittings to keep the structure of your tank the same.
 If you are using a pillow tank, fittings can be installed directly into this take to match your existing cistern's fittings or rainwater collection requirements.

 Standard fittings you will find a collapsible tank include sizing 3/4" through 2", with 4" through 6" also available upon request.
 Fittings can be made from aluminum, stainless steel or polypropylene with cam lock, storz or threaded fittings.
 Our fitting options for these tanks are numerous, so please do not hesitate to send us your exact requirements.
 The fittings will allow you to hook up hoses and pumps to have access to the water you are storing.

 Pillow Tank for Cistern: Cleaning Options

 The pillow tank can be cleaned.
 In order to clean this tank, chlorine can be used, and we recommend a solution at no more than 5 percent.
 An alternative means of sanitation is with an industry approved sterilizingagent.
 There are a number of suitable options available from the Ecolab Center.